ShengcaiLiao/TLift/README.md

 # Citation
-[1] Shengcai Liao and Ling Shao, "Interpretable and Generalizable Person Re-identification with Query-adaptive Convolution and Temporal Lifting."
+[1] Shengcai Liao and Ling Shao, "Interpretable and Generalizable Person Re-Identification with Query-Adaptive Convolution and Temporal Lifting."
 In the 16th European Conference on Computer Vision (ECCV), 23-28 August, 2020.

 @inproceedings{Liao-ECCV2020-QAConv,
-  title={Interpretable and Generalizable Person Re-identification with Query-adaptive Convolution and Temporal Lifting},
+  title={{Interpretable and Generalizable Person Re-Identification with Query-Adaptive Convolution and Temporal Lifting}},
   author={Wen, Yandong and Zhang, Kaipeng and Li, Zhifeng and Qiao, Yu},
   booktitle={European conference on computer vision (ECCV)},
   year={2020}